jatinkumar762/Coding-Interview-Questions/Recursion/Medium/CombinationSum-II.md

         }

         for (int i = start; i < N; i++) {

+            //[2, 2, 3, 4] target = 5
             if(i>start && candidates[i]==candidates[i-1]) continue;

             tmp.add(candidates[i]);

-            findCombinationSum(i + 1, candidates, target - candidates[i], tmp);
+            //i+1 -> given each number in candidates may only be used once in the combination. findCombinationSum(i + 1, candidates, target - candidates[i], tmp);

             tmp.remove(tmp.size() - 1);
         }
     }